How to make yourself pee when you really need to go? Lets study the options together to find the right solution for you.

 Learn more about Graduated Exposure Therapy >>>

 If you find it difficult to urinate, try distracting yourself.
-It is like being on auto pilot.
 You can distract yourself with other thoughts – thoughts that keep you away from concentrating on what your body is doing.
-And once you can divert your attention from the action, your stress levels will come down and your body will take over and carry out its natural function.
+Once you learn to divert your attention from the action, your stress levels will come down.
+That means your body will overrule the mind and carry out its natural function.

-Exactly how you distract yourself is up to you, what works for one may not work for another.
+Exactly how you distract yourself is up to you.
+What works for one may not work for another.
 It could be particular thoughts, counting, listening to music, sounds or audio books.
 Think about your happy place, an upcoming holiday or something nice or exciting … these are just a few examples to help you.
-Have a think about what may work for you and give it a try.
+I suggest that you consider what distractive thoughts may work for you and give it a try.

 Back to the pee-buddy again!
-If you find it difficult to distract yourself, take along a confidante or a trusted friend who will not judge you … rather he or she will be there to support and give you that little bit more confidence.
+If you find it difficult to distract yourself, take along a confidante or a trusted friend who will not judge you.
+Instead he or she will be there to support and give you that little bit more confidence.
 And given that you will be together, you might be talking to him or her it thereby provides the distraction (talked about above) whilst your body takes care of itself.

-This “how to make yourself pee” method is similar to graduated exposure but on a more “informal” basis and often works if your symptoms are not too severe and, if nothing else, it will help build confidence and enables you to practice the distraction method above and the breath hold technique below.
+This “how to make yourself pee” method is similar to graduated exposure but on a more “informal” basis and works pretty well if your symptoms are not too severe.
+If nothing else, it will help you build confidence and enables you to practice the distraction method above and the breath hold technique which I’ll explain below.

 It’s a fairly simple process but it needs a little practice.
 It involves breathing in as normal but only exhaling around three quarters of your in breath.
 You then hold this breath – starting with just a few seconds but building up over time to being able to hold it for around 45 seconds.

-Sounds simple but you must consider this technique with great care.
-ALWAYS discuss your plans with a medical professional first.
-Only practise it in a safe environment, build up gradually and stop immediately if you get any form of adverse reaction whatsoever/
+I must insist that you consider this technique with great care.
+ALWAYS discuss a breath-hold plan with a medical professional first.
+Only practise it in a safe environment, build up gradually and stop immediately if you get any form of adverse reaction whatsoever.

 Learn more about the Paruresis Breath Hold Technique >>>.

-To help we’ve put together a shortlist of our favourite books on shy bladder syndrome.
-You can access this list and read our reviews Shy Bladder Book Reviews here.
+To help I’ve put together a shortlist of our favourite books on shy bladder syndrome.
+You can access this list and read my Shy Bladder Book Reviews here.

-There’s also a couple of very different but both highly effective self-help treatment programs we suggest that you may want to check out.
-You can read our Shy Bladder Treatment Reviews here.
+There’s also the two highly effective self-help treatment programs that worked for me.
+You may want to check out my Shy Bladder Treatment Reviews here.

 There you have it: how to make yourself pee.
 5 ways to help you overcome shy bladder that you must try.
-We hope you’ve found this article to be of help.
-We also really hope that you will find the right solution to help you learn how to make yourself pee.
+I hope you’ve found this article to be of help.
+I also really hope that you will find the right solution to help you learn how to make yourself pee.